-Our therapist can also evaluate your workstation or the way you use your body when you do your activities and suggest changes to avoid further problems.
+Our therapist can also evaluate your workstation or the way you use your Healthy Body when you do your activities and suggest changes to avoid further problems.
 Although each individual recovers as a different rate, as a guideline, our lumbar stenosis patients are normally seen a few times each week for one to two months.
 In severe cases, patients may need a few additional weeks of care.

 After surgery, surgeons may have their patients work with a physiotherapist or occupational therapist.
 Patients who’ve had fusion surgery normally need to wait two to three months before beginning a rehabilitation program.
 Although recovery time is different for each person, you will probably need to attend post-surgical physiotherapy sessions for six to eight weeks and should expect full recovery to take up to six months.